 In the event of attack, the rear-guard was to act and take-up the most defensible position it could find.
 The porters were to make for this group as quickly as possible, using their stores to build a make-shift barricade before laying down to clear the field of fire (De Boeck, 1987, pp. 155-156).
 Upon selecting a site for camp, four flags were placed at each corner, designating the extent of its boundaries within which each company knew their position.
 The vanguard faced the front: behind them was the company who were to take their place the next day.
 Company no. 3 faced right, no. 4 left, and no. 5 behind.
 The veterans company formed a circle in the centre around the commander’s tent and the stores.
 Elements of company no. 2 were tasked with guarding the camp beyond its perimeters.
 The other companies were tasked with clearing 100 metres’ worth of open space around the camp, collecting the branches and forming a mini redoubt which was fortified with earth from the digging of a trench.
 The camp had only one entrance and was guarded by a picket.
 Sentries were also stationed around the perimeter and were overseen by white officers or NCOs throughout the night.
 Any sentry found asleep on duty was stripped of his rank the next day and reduced to the status of a porter for the remainder of the campaign.
 While sound enough in theory, in practice mistakes and oversights could rarely be entirely avoided.
 Even one of Michaux’s camps was penetrated by a surprise attack, resulting in a chaotic battle to eject the assailants (De Boeck, 1987, pp. 156-157).

 As with frontier and colonial warfare elsewhere in the world, there was no one solution or fool-proof method to achieve success.
 Instead, a broad set of principles revolving around preparation, adaptability, and common sense tended to inform best-practice.
 Over time, this could be passed down between successive generations of colonial officers or codified in publications and training manuals.
 In the case of the Force Publique, these were comparatively sparse compared to their British and French imperial neighbours.
-Nevertheless, a corpus of material did and with it, important lessons drawn from a wide variety of campaigns.
+Nevertheless, a corpus of material did emerge, and with it, important lessons could be drawn from a wide variety of campaigns.
 Through trial and error, the Force Publique emerged as a successful proponent of frontier warfare.
 That it did so, is no real surprise given the inherent materiel and other advantages enjoyed by European or Europeanised forces.
 That it did so organically and without a military tradition of note behind it is, perhaps, a far more curious development.

 Bibliography